bitshares/dev.bitshares.works/docs/api/restrictions.rst

 Accessing Restricted API's
 ==============================

-You can restrict API’s to particular users by specifying an ``api-access`` file in :ref:`bts-config-ini-eg`  or by using the ``--api-access /full/path/to/api-access.json`` startup node command.
+You can restrict API’s to particular users by specifying an ``api-access`` in a :ref:`configuration <bts-config-ini-eg>` file or by using the ``--api-access /full/path/to/api-access.json`` startup node command.

 **Example:**